awwaiid/thelackthereof/content/David Prolog.md

     ))

 ;;  Another simple helper function.
 Deep-replace does a replace of a TARGET item withe a NEWONE item in some input list.
-The ;; reason it is "deep" is that the input list may be mulitply nested, ie, it replaces the target item no matter how deeply it's
+The ;; reason it is "deep" is that the input list may be multiply nested, ie, it replaces the target item no matter how deeply it's
-;; buring in the nested input list.
+;; buried in the nested input list.
 Used to replace variables with values in goal lists as we go along.
 There are lots of ways to
 ;; implement this simple function; this is just one way to do it...
 (define deep-replace
   (lambda (target newone alist)